Television show: UK, Ireland and Australia usage

 In the United Kingdom and other countries, these sets of episodes are referred to as a "series".
 In Australia, the broadcasting may be different from North American usage.
 The terms series and season are both used and are the same.
 For example, Battlestar Galactica has an original series as well as a remake, both are considered a different series, each with their own number of individual seasons.

-Australian television does not follow "seasons" in the way that US television does; for example, there is no "fall season" or "fall schedule".
-For many years, popular night-time dramas in Australia would run for much of the year, and would only go into recess during the summer period (December to February, as Australia is in the Southern Hemisphere), when ratings are not taken.
+Australian television does not follow "seasons" in the way that American television does; for example, there is no "fall season" or "fall schedule".
+For many years, popular night-time dramas in Australia would run for much of the year and would only go into recess during the summer period (December to February, as Australia is in the Southern Hemisphere), when ratings are not taken.
 Therefore, popular dramas would usually run from February through November each year.
 This schedule was used in the 1970s for popular dramas, including Number 96.
 Many drama series, such as McLeod's Daughters, have received between 22 and 32 episodes per season.

 Typically, soap operas, which have always run in season format in Australia, such as Home and Away, would usually begin a new season in late January, while the season finale would air in late November, as the show is off air for two months, or sometimes longer, depending on the schedule.
 In recent years, a new season would begin in early February, and the season finale would broadcast in early December.
 Since Home and Aways inception, it normally receives 230 episodes per season.
 Some seasons have seen between 205 and 235 episodes commissioned.
 During the Olympics, Home and Away would often go on hiatus, which was referred to as an "Olympic cliffhanger".
 Therefore, the number of episodes would decrease.
 Australian situation comedy series' seasons are approximately 13 episodes long and premiere any time between February and November.